woocommerce/woocommerce-subscriptions-renewal-only-coupon/README.md

 # WooCommerce Subscriptions - Renewal Only Coupon

+Need to offer customers a discount that can only be applied to a [manual renewal](https://docs.woocommerce.com/document/subscriptions/renewal-process/#section-4)?

+Now you can!

-Only allow some coupons to be applied only to renewal payments, not initial sign-ups, by customers via the cart.
+Renewal Only Coupons makes it possible to create WooCommerce Product or Cart coupons that can only be applied to renewal payments, not initial sign-ups, by customers via the cart.

 To define the coupon codes that should be renewal only, either: